 Sometimes when it’s just a few bugs in your pool, you may get away with a quick skim, but other times you won’t be so lucky.
 Two main types of water bugs will invade your pool.
 We are here to let you know how to quickly get rid of them and get back to enjoying that pool.

-What Are the Two Types of Water Bugs?
+The Two Types of Water Bugs?

 1. Water Boatman

 The first type of water bug is called a Corixid or a Water Boatman.
 This bug will paddle around in your pool water, but they are also capable of flying.
 Water boatmen have large eyes and usually grow to about a ½-inch long.
 These bugs are not the most beautiful things you have ever seen, but luckily, they do not bite.
 In fact, water boatmen are not bad bugs at all.

 The second type of water bug is the Backswimmer, which is much more of a problem than a Water Boatman.
 The main reason behind this is that Backswimmers will bite.
 Their bite feels a bit like a bee sting, so you will want to avoid these pesky creatures at all costs.
 A Backswimmer and a Water Boatmen look very similar.
 It can be challenging to distinguish which one has invaded your pool.
 The main difference is that the Backswimmer will be swimming on it’s back.
 Take a quick look at the bug, and if you notice this, you are dealing with the more annoying of the two water bugs.

 Now for a basic science lesson.
 Bugs are just trying to survive.
 When they establish themselves as regulars in your pool, it is because you have something to offer them.
 Water Boatman eat algae to survive.
 If you have Water Boatman in your pool, you most likely have an algae problem that is about to begin (if it hasn’t already).
 In addition to eating the algae, Water Boatman like to lay their eggs in algae.
 If the algae is left untreated, these bugs will continue to multiply along with the algae.